TytusKolpak/SlipThrough2/Documentation/Documentation.md

 To be done:

-1. Introduce Testing?
-    1. This is getting more useful the furter we are
+1. Figure out and fix all that drawing + rotation + offset + scaling and unify it across all the drawables
 2. Show You Win! screen or just message after all encounters are complete
     1. Maybe add option press C to Continue (with the same enemies but stronger)
+3. Introduce Testing?
+    1. This is getting more useful the furter we are